 The amount of tax payable to the Gibraltar Government currently ranges between a minimum of £32,000 and a maximum of £37,000 per annum.
-The precise amount of tax will depend upon: (i) how much money is remitted to the applicant in Gibraltar and (ii) the amount of taxable income earned by the applicant within Gibraltar in each financial year.
+The precise amount of tax will depend upon: (a) how much money is remitted to the applicant in Gibraltar and (b) the amount of taxable income earned by the applicant within Gibraltar in each financial year.
 Payment of the tax is due on 1st November in each year.

 The following documents must be produced.

 - Documentation showing wealth in excess of £2 Million.

 - A character reference from a bank and a second one from a lawyer, accountant or other bank.

-- A CV documenting the source of the applicant’s wealth.
+- A CV setting documenting the source of the applicant’s wealth.

 - An application form, which we will provide, together with payment of a non-refundable application fee of £1,000 is payable to the Gibraltar Government.

 There is provision in the law to allow spouses and children (under 18 or in full time education) to be granted Category 2 Residence under the same certificate as the principal applicant.